conan-io/docs/reference/conanfile/attributes.rst

     it is also an **experimental** feature subject to breaking changes in future releases.

 This attribute allow each recipe to declare how the revision for the recipe itself should be computed.
-It can take three different values:
+It can take two different values:

  - ``"hash"`` (by default): Conan will use the checksum hash of the recipe manifest to compute the revision for the recipe.